• Skip to primary navigation

 Jump to How-to Card

-Two wood bead differs on a table with a bowl of beads to the side.
+Wooden bead diffusers on twine with a pair of scissors and a bowl of beads on the side.

-Two wood bead diffusers on a table next to a pair of black scissors
+Two DIY wood essential oil diffusers next to a pair of scissors over the supplies including essential oil bottle and twine.

-Create a wood bead diffuser to hang from your rearview mirror or anywhere in your home for some lovely aromatherapy.
+This DIY wood essential oil diffuser made with beads is perfect for hanging from your rearview mirror or anywhere in your home for some lovely aromatherapy.

 Two wood bead diffusers and a pair of scissors.